Clarifai/old-docs/getting-started.md

 In the examples throughout our documentation, we use single brackets `{variable}` to indicate that this is a variable you should replace with a real value.

-Pro Tip: we will continue to update out documentation regularly, so a good way to always stay up to date is to watch our [documentation repo on GitHub](https://github.com/Clarifai/docs).
+We will continue to update out documentation regularly, so a good way to always stay up to date is to watch our [documentation repo on GitHub](https://github.com/Clarifai/docs).